This post was last updated on November 21, 2022 by Preethi Sukumaran

 A good ayurvedic face mask can clarify the skin, revitalise the Srotas, correct minor Dosha imbalances and help you in your skin care routine.
 But how do you apply an Ayurvedic face mask correctly?
 Should you wet your face before applying a face mask?
 Should you be applying anything to your face after washing of the face mask?
 How do you make sure you are applying your face mask correctly.
+Is there a difference between an ayurvedic face wash and a face lepa?

 The internet is rife with helpful (actually pretty unhelpful advice and tips ) on using a face mask correctly.